Pfizer MEVPRO Prostate Cancer Clinical Trials

 • Male participants ≥18 years of age at screening.

-• Histologically or cytologically confirmed adenocarcinoma of the prostate without small cell features.
+• Histologically or cytologically confirmed adenocarcinoma of the prostate without small cell features (neuroendocrine differentiation and other histologic components are permitted if adenocarcinoma is the primary histology).

 • Metastatic disease in bone documented on bone scan, or in soft tissue documented on CT/MRI scan.